Saudi Arabia citizens are required to obtain a visa, whether visiting Indonesia for leisure, business, or other purposes.

 Entry Requirements to Indonesia

 Saudi citizens must meet Indonesia’s entry requirements to be allowed into the country.
-Among essential documentation for entry to Indonesia are:
+Among the essential documentation for entry to Indonesia are:

 • Visa – Saudi Arabian citizens need to obtain the appropriate permit before entering the country.